 Classes begin when students enter Kindergarten and continue through post-Confirmation (11th and 12th grade).

-Grades 8 through 10 (Confirmation) meet on Sunday mornings from 10 a.m. to 12 noon.
+Grades 8 through 10 (Confirmation) meet on Sunday mornings from 10:00 AM to 12:00 PM.
 Grades 11 and 12 meet together once a month for one hour.

 Families who are not former or current members of Beth El Hebrew Congregation may enroll children in Religious School from Kindergarten through second grade at a higher tuition.

 Successful Jewish learning is only possible by recruiting and retaining dedicated and knowledgeable Jewish Educators.
 Beth El is blessed with a cadre of Jewish educators who provide the "teaching moments" that last a lifetime.

 Hear what our teachers have to say about their classroom experiences at Beth El:

 - I started teaching because I wanted to get other young people fired up about being Jewish and making Jewish friends.

 - I love teaching kindergarteners!
 They are so eager to learn, and have so much to give.